Derek Walker (gridiron football)

-Derek Raynal Walker (born September 16, 1986) is a former American football defensive end.
+Derek Raynal Walker (born September 16, 1986) is an American former professional football defensive end.
 He was signed by the Washington Redskins as an undrafted free agent in 2009.
 He played college football at Illinois.

-Walker has also been a member of the Seattle Seahawks, San Francisco 49ers, Hartford Colonials, Virginia Destroyers, Chicago Bears, Chicago Rush, Orlando Predators and Saskatchewan Roughriders.
+Walker was also a member of the Seattle Seahawks, San Francisco 49ers, Hartford Colonials, Virginia Destroyers, Chicago Bears, Chicago Rush, Orlando Predators and Saskatchewan Roughriders.

-Early years
+Early life

 Walker attended Glenbard East High School in Lombard, Illinois, where he was honorable mention All-State.
 He was named the team's Most Valuable Player in football, track and basketball, adding All-Conference gridiron honors as a senior.
 He was chosen to the All-Area football and basketball squad by the Arlington Heights Daily Herald.
 He recorded 125 tackles, 11 sacks, 30 hurries, two forced fumbles and deflected two passes as a senior, garnering Super Prep and Prep Star All-Region accolades.
 In track, he was a two-time All-Conference selection in the discus and was named to the All-Conference team in basketball.